 * The surgeon is the boy’s mother

 Diversity and inclusion is about more than just hiring a diverse group of people.
 It's about helping everyone feel like they belong and can contribute to their full potential.
 But it doesn't just happen - it needs sustained effort.
-You may get some things wrong, but be brave.
+You may get some things wrong, but be brave and commit to DE&I efforts.

 Remember that you don’t need to “boil the ocean”.
 It’s a journey, not a destination.
 The important thing is to get started.